 Right to portability

 8.12.
 If an individual wants to send their personal data to another organisation they have a right to request that you provide their information in a structured, commonly used, and machine readable format.
-If a request for this is made, it should be forwarded to the Executive Director within 2 working days of receipt, and the Executive Director will review and revert as necessary.
+If a request for this is made, it should be forwarded to the Executive Officer within 2 working days of receipt, and the Executive Officer will review and revert as necessary.

 9. BREACH OF ANY REQUIREMENT OF THE GDPR

 9.1.
-Any and all breaches of the DPA, including a breach of any of the data protection principles shall be reported as soon as it is discovered, to the Executive Director.
+Any and all breaches of the DPA, including a breach of any of the data protection principles shall be reported as soon as it is discovered, to the Executive Officer.

 9.2.
-Once notified, the Executive Director shall assess:
+Once notified, the Executive Officer shall assess:

 9.2.1. the extent of the breach;